Raku-MUGS/MUGS/docs/howto/create-a-ui.md

 * If the existing game is *not* part of the MUGS core but the UI type *is*, you can offer your plugin as a separate module uploaded to zef/fez or CPAN.
-Make sure to depend on the MUGS UI module and the game implementation in your `META6` file.
+Make sure to depend on both the MUGS UI module and the game implementation in your `META6` file.

 * If the UI type is *not* part of the MUGS core, consider submitting your new